quantumlib/Stim/doc/python_api_reference_vDev.md

     self,
     repeat_count: int,
     body: stim.Circuit,
+    *,
+    tag: str = '',
 ) -> None:
     """Initializes a `stim.CircuitRepeatBlock`.

     Args:
         repeat_count: The number of times to repeat the block.
         body: The body of the block, as a circuit.
+        tag: Defaults to empty.
+A custom string attached to the REPEAT instruction.
     """
 ```